All About Opals…the history and lore

 If you were born in October, then you want to know all about Opals.
-After all, it’s your birthstone and it’s said to carry magical powers for those who wear it.
+After all, it’s the October birthstone and it’s said to carry magical powers for those who wear it.

-Writers have compared opals to volcanoes, galaxies, and fireworks.
-Admirers gave extraordinary opals poetic names like Pandora, Light of the World, and Empress.
+Writers have compared the stone to volcanoes, galaxies, and fireworks.
+Admirers gave them extraordinary poetic names like Pandora, Light of the World, and Empress.
 In ancient Rome, this gem symbolized love and hope.
 The Romans gave it a name—opalus—that was synonymous with “precious stone.”

 Many cultures have credited opal with supernatural origins and powers.
 Arabic legends say it falls from the heavens in flashes of lightning.
 The ancient Greeks believed opals gave their owners the gift of prophecy and guarded them from disease.
 Europeans have long considered the gem a symbol of hope, purity, and truth.

 Opal is the product of seasonal rains that drenched dry ground in regions such as Australia’s semi-desert “outback.”
 The showers soaked deep into ancient underground rock, carrying dissolved silica (a compound of silicon and oxygen) downward.

 During dry periods, much of the water evaporated, leaving solid deposits of silica in the cracks and between the layers of underground sedimentary rock.
 The silica deposits formed opal.